YellPika/halcheck/doc/intro.md

 # Introduction {#intro}

-_Property-Based Testing_ checks whether a specification holds over a wide range of inputs.
+_Property-Based Testing_ checks whether a system behaves correctly for wide range of automatically generated inputs.
 Property-based testing provides the following benefits over standard testing techniques:

 1. _Better coverage:_ standard example-based tests check scenarios that we think of; property-based testing allows us to check scenarios that we forgot to think about.

 2. _Better scalability:_ a single property-based test can replace a large number of example-based tests.

+## A Simple Example

-For example, consider an implementation of binary search:
+To illustrate the advantages of property-based testing, consider this implementation of binary search:

 ```cpp
 bool binary_search(const std::vector<int> &xs, int key) {